 - Angkor Wat was made a UNESCO World Heritage Site in 1992.
 The site suffered from decades of unregulated tourism and looting; many ancient statues have been decapitated and their heads sold to private collectors.
 An international collaborative effort has helped to slowly restore sites and prevent further collapse of unstable structures.

-- Sokimex, a private company founded by an ethnic Vietnamese-Cambodian businessman, has rented Angkor Wat from Cambodia since 1990 and manages tourism there for profit.
-Sokimex also has a petroleum division, manages hotels, and runs Sarika Air Services.
+- Sokimex, a private company founded by an ethnic Vietnamese-Cambodian businessman, rented Angkor Wat from Cambodia from 1990 through 2018.
+It previously managed tourism there for profit, but the Cambodian government took back control of this private entity in 2019.
+However, Sokimex still also has a petroleum division, manages hotels, and runs Sarika Air Services.

 - Jacqueline Kennedy risked a visit to Angkor Wat during the Vietnam War to fulfill a "lifelong dream" of seeing the monument.